jjlocke2004/homelab-infrastructure/README.md

 The infrastructure is organized into modular Docker Compose stacks, allowing services to remain independent, easier to maintain, and simple to expand over time.

-Current deployments include Media Infrastructure and Monitoring, while Documentation and Security capabilities continue to evolve as the lab grows.
+Current deployments include media, monitoring, documentation, management, automation, and security infrastructure organized into independent Docker Compose stacks.

 ---